Posts

 Build Sukka After Yom Kippur

-Question: I heard that one is supposed to build their sukka after Yom Kippur though I don’t always have the strength to do so after fasting.
+Question: I heard that one is supposed to build their sukka on Motzaei Yom Kippur, but I don't always have the strength to do so after fasting.
 How important is it?
-Answer: The Rema (O C 624:5; 625:1) writes that it is commendable to begin building one’s sukka straight after Yom Kippur so that one goes from one mitzva to another.
-The Pri Megadim (Mishbetsos Zahav 624:3) and Mishna Berura (624:19) add that one should complete assembling it the following day.
-The Kaf Hachaim (OC 625:11) stresses the importance of building one’s sukka oneself rather than having another do so on their behalf.
-One should at least place a little sechach on by themselves.
-The Pri Megadim (Eshel Avraham 25:1) questions whether one who is unable to build the sukka oneself immediately after Yom Kippur should rather appoint somebody else to do so on their behalf.
-On the one hand, it is always preferable to do the mitzva at the first opportunity, though on the other hand, it is preferable to perform mi...
+Answer: The Rema (OC 624:5; 625:1) writes that it is ideal to begin building one’s sukka immediately after Yom Kippur to transition from one mitzva to another.
+The Pri Megadim (Mishbetzos Zahav 624:3) and Mishna Berura (624:19) add that one should complete assembling it the following day.
+The Kaf Hachaim (OC 625:11) emphasises the importance of building one’s sukka personally rather than delegating the task.
+As a minimum, one should place some sechach themselves.
+The Pri Megadim (Eshel Avraham OC 625:1) discusses whether one who is unable to build the sukka immediately after Yom Kippur should appoint somebody else to do so on their behalf.
+On the one hand, it is always preferable to perform a mitzva at the first opportunity.
+On the other hand, it is better to carry out mitzvos personally rather than by appoin...